 The academic curriculum content is taken from the National Curriculum and other key documents such as the locally agreed syllabus for Religious Education.
 Each half-term has a key curriculum focus, into which many other subjects and lessons link, providing continuity and context for learning from the very earliest years in school.
 Our curriculum is enriched in all year groups by visits and visitors to school, and each half-termly unit culminates in a ‘Rich Learning Outcome’ – a highlight and celebration of learning, in which parents are often invited to share.
 Through a combination of academic study, memorable experiences and celebrations of learning we aim to ensure that each child flourishes and learns to love life and learning.

-Curriculum Information Sheets are sent home to parents and carers each half-term.
+Curriculum Information Sheets are sent home to parents and carers at the beginning of each half-term.
 These outline the areas of study for the coming half-term and ways in which families can support and enrich learning.
-Curriculum Information Sheets are sent home at the beginning of each half-term and the current set are on the year group pages which follow.
+The current set of Curriculum Information Sheets are available on the year group pages which follow.